 Vitamin B12 cellulite treatments are still quite new, but an interesting area of development.

 There are currently five ways to top up your Vitamin B12 in a bid to treat cellulite:

 Vitamin B12 supplements

-Vitamin B12 can be taken as a daily supplement – either alone, or as part of a B-complex supplement which will cover all your B-Vitamin bases.
+A daily supplement containing B12 can be taken – either alone, or as part of a B-complex supplement which will cover all your B-Vitamin bases.